wtsi-hgi/hgi-vault/doc/design.md

 * A list of files that were actually deleted;
 * A list of files that have been staged for archival.

+These lists will need to be persisted to disk, rather than kept in memory, such that:

+* When files have exceeded a warning checkpoint, they will only be included in that e-mail once (e.g., if the sweeper runs daily and there are checkpoints at 72 and 24 hours, this will ensure the 72 hour warning won't also be sent during the 48 and 24 hour sweeps).
-Ideally, these lists should be persisted to disk, rather than kept in memory, so that in the event of failure, actions that were performed before the failure can still be reported on.
+* In the event of failure, actions that were performed before the failure can still be reported on retrospectively.

+Note that the intended deletion time will also need to be stored, in case the `mtime` of a file changes.
+That is, if this happens, then it's possible that a previous warning will become re-eligible.
+For example:

+* A file's age exceeds the 72 hour warning checkpoint and an e-mail is sent.
+* The user updates the file, which changes its `mtime`, no longer making it eligible for automatic deletion.
+* Eventually, the 72 hour warning relative to the new `mtime` is again exceeded; another e-mail is expected, despite a 72 hour warning being previously sent.

 ##### Regarding E-Mails